ubergoonz/docs-blog/docs/about/page-navigation.md

 ## Page Anatomy

-The page is divided into several sections, each serving a specific purpose.
+Every page is divided into several sections, each serving a specific purpose.

 ### Header